Etsy Shipping Strategy: Free Shipping, Buyer-Paid Shipping, and Profit Math

 - Measure the packed product, not just the product itself.

-- Calculate actual shipping cost to several common buyer locations.
+- Calculate actual shipping cost to several common buyer locations (nearby, opposite coast, international).

-- Model Etsy fees on the full buyer-paid amount.
+- Model Etsy fees on the full buyer-paid amount — transaction fee, payment processing, and possible ad fees.

-- Test free, partial, and full buyer-paid shipping.
+- Test free, partial, and full buyer-paid shipping with the Etsy Pricing Calculator.

-- Check whether Offsite Ads would make the strategy unprofitable.
+- Check whether Offsite Ads would make the strategy unprofitable using the Etsy Offsite Ads Calculator.

 Shipping strategy is pricing strategy.
 Treat it as part of the margin model, not as an afterthought after the listing price is set.